copremesis/api_braintree/api.md

   [Braintree Ruby Documentation](https://www.braintreepayments.com/docs/ruby)

-  Keep in mind we are here and please read more or attempt to build an integrated solution without any pre existing gem you will find this happens more often than not since there are many existing legacy applications that could benfit from a ruby solution.
+  Keep in mind we are here to learn *how* to build solutions using existing solutions hence Gems.
+  However, companies change technology and may even fall out of cyberspace.
+Our role as software engineers is to continue building bridges to help assit other developers along their journey.

+  I hope that I scratched the surface enough to open the door to a world of APIs and leave you inspired to build rich applications with many fine ingredients.

   ![Iceberg](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcQr-vb0VuFeWy_Mq6T-QOimRPpE7h4vEti7zzkMPKNmMuTo7lkrWg)

   Happy Hacking!!!